“Whatever you vividly imagine, ardently desire, sincerely believe, and enthusiastically act upon… must inevitably come to pass.” ~ Paul J Meyer

 We weren’t a part of 1914, but it made history 100 years ago as the beginning of the 1st World War.

-We are a part of 2014, and so each have a say as to what it is remembered for 100 years from now.
+We will be a part of 2015, and so each have a say as to what it is remembered for 100 years from now.

 “The best way to predict the future is to create it.” ~ Abraham Lincoln